nezaboodka/reactronic/README.md

 }
 ```

-In the example above, `pulse` reaction is transparently subscribed
+In the example above, reactive function `pulse` is transparently subscribed
 to the cached function `render`.
 In turn, the `render` function is
 subscribed to the `url` and `content` properties of a corresponding
 `MyModel` object.
 Once `url` or `content` values are changed, the
 `render` cache becomes invalid and causes invalidation and immediate
-re-execution of `pulse` reaction.
+re-execution of reactive function `pulse`.
 While executed, the `pulse`
 reactive function enqueues re-rendering request to React, which calls
 `render` function causing it to renew its cached value.